Equinox Summit

 - Ongoing research supports for transnational collaborative research in Horizon Europe and aligned research across the ERA via JPI Climate.

-2. To consider a mechanism for Europe to accelerate the provision and transfer of excellence knowledge to addresses major aspects of the climate change challenge for our societies
+2. To consider a mechanism for Europe to accelerate the provision and transfer excellence of knowledge to address major aspects of the climate change challenge for our societies

 - Provide a forum for articulation of political support for the 2-year European scientific assessment/stocktaking process.